shekharami/notes/readme.md

 developed using nodeJS, express, mongoDB, mongoose.

-Signup and start ceating your notes.
+Signup and start ceating your notes

---Password reset functionality will not be implemented.